outofcoffee/imposter/store/dynamodb/README.md

 * Sort key: `Key` (type String)

 By default, this table should be called `Imposter`.
 If you choose a different name, set the `IMPOSTER_DYNAMODB_TABLE` environment variable to match.

+## Time to Live (TTL)

+DynamoDB supports setting a TTL so items are removed after a period of time.

+To use this, enable TTL for your table per the [AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/time-to-live-ttl-how-to.html).

+Once you have enabled TTL (and allowed time for it to apply to your table), set the following environment variables:

+    IMPOSTER_DYNAMODB_TTL=<number of seconds>
+    IMPOSTER_DYNAMODB_TTL_ATTRIBUTE=<name of TTL attribute in table>

+> By default, `IMPOSTER_DYNAMODB_TTL_ATTRIBUTE` is set to `ttl`.

+Example:

+    # five minutes
+    IMPOSTER_DYNAMODB_TTL="300"

+    # name of TTL attribute
+    IMPOSTER_DYNAMODB_TTL_ATTRIBUTE="ttl"